only .99 cents. No internet required. Some like to listen and learn and not just read.

 Military Education: one of the fastest way to earn points for military education is through Correspondence, ALMS, JKO courses or Skill port courses.
 You can earn a total of 78 promotion points for SGT and 84 for SSG through online courses and hands down is the fastest and easiest of any way to gain any points.
 After that you will have to earn them through completing resident/in class courses.
 The Points system changes regularly by what the Army's goal is to attempt to get Soldiers to complete and they will entice the completion of these courses by giving more points for completion of certain courses.
 For example there was a recent problem with Soldiers not completing WLC, so now a large amount of the promotion points are given to WLC graduation for this area.
 Generally you will receive 4 points for each 40 hour course that you complete with a DA form 87 certifying completion.
 The list to the right is the a small exception to this rule as 10 points are given for these courses by the Army as they are trying to get more people certified and trained in these areas.
 The main thing here is to Volunteer for these Extra Duties and to take these Extra Duties and these Jobs and that you will be rewarded.
 This is the message that the Army is sending with the new promotion system.

 Civilian Education: By Far the Fastest and Easiest of the areas to add and increase points is through Civilian Education.
 There are several methods to accomplish this.
 Some people already have some college and can just add their Transcripts.
 You can also take CLEP exams at the education center which will only take a couple hours of your day.
 Spending a couple hours to get 3 promotion points is a lot easier than spending 40 hours in a week long course trust me.
 But the ABSOLUTE easiest and best hands down is to have your Military Training Evaluated by a Civilian College for College Credits.
 This for me was the best bang for the buck and for my time by far.
 All you will need is an AARTS Transcript and a College that transfers military Training to Civilian Credits and a small enrollment fee and transcript fee.
 This fee is the Best investment that you will ever make and you will make this back the first month of your promotion.
 The College that I chose only took a couple of weeks after I sent them my AARTS Transcript and I was then sent an Official Transcript with 57 College Credits that I was able to add.
+Email me directly if your really interested and need to know what College I used.
+Email at info@armyADP.com and I will respond as soon as possible.
 I did not have to wait until I completed four classes with them or anything.
 I just sent in the Transcript and the money and they sent the Official Transcript and everything was completed in a couple of weeks.
 This is hands down the best way for any Soldier to add promotion points to their PPW to get promoted.
 If you contact me I can refer you to the school that I used. email me at firstname.lastname@example.org

 Leadership Resources: A great resource that I used many times was http://www.ncoleadersbook.com/ I recommend that even prior to you going to the board that you become familiar with this site.
 It will assist you in becoming a great Leader and offers many sources of information and Leadership tools that you MUST have.
 If you are preparing to attend the board, then you must step up and have a great Leaders book to ensure that you are taking care of Soldiers.
 This will show the BN CSM and 1SG's that you are ready and prepared to be a Leader in their unit.